aloistr/perl-sweph/README.md

 build on your system.
 Proceed as above regarding downloading and compiling Swiss Ephemeris source code.

 Instead of 'make libswe.so' say 'make libswe.a'

-You need to know the full path to the built library libswe.a, for example /home/myself/sweph/src/libswe.a
+Now you need to know the full path to the built library libswe.a, for example /home/myself/sweph/src/libswe.a

-Now run Makefile.PL with this argument:
+Run Makefile.PL with these arguments:

 ```
 perl Makefile.PL LIBS='' MYEXTLIB='/home/myself/sweph/src/libswe.a'